Access to MS SQL Server Database: FreeTDS Installation

 • Password

-# replace hostname, dbname, user and password with your values:
+# replace hostname, user and password with your values:

 echo -e 'select @@version\nGO' \